openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step6.md

 ## Installing an existing Role from Ansible Galaxy

-To speed development of our Operator up, we can reuse an existing Role inside of our operator.
+To speed development of our Operator up, we can reuse an existing Role.
 We will install a Role from Ansible Galaxy into our Operator:

 [dymurray.memcached_operator_role (galaxy.ansible.com)](https://galaxy.ansible.com/dymurray/memcached_operator_role)